 One of the most popular types of surgical weight loss treatments over the past 10 years has been the laparoscopic gastric banding procedure.
-Treatments such as REALIZE® Band surgery and LAP-BAND® Adjustable Gastric Banding have helped thousands of people lose significant amounts of weight without the need for stapling of the stomach.
+Treatments such as LAP-BAND® Adjustable Gastric Banding have helped thousands of people lose significant amounts of weight without the need for stapling of the stomach.
 Gastric banding procedures are reversible, and they can be modified for your individual needs.
 They are designed to give you an earlier feeling of fullness and safely lose weight.
 Many patients who have had gastric banding procedures and who adhere to the lifestyle and dietary changes necessary after the initial treatment have lost up to three pounds per week and have achieved their ultimate goals.
 Dr. James N. Parrish, our experienced bariatric surgeon, can help you lose weight safely and effectively and reduce the risks of life-threatening conditions associated with morbid obesity.
 The following links will take you to more detailed descriptions of our gastric banding treatments.
 If you have any questions, please don’t hesitate to contact our practice.

 LAP-BAND® Adjustable Gastric Banding

 LAP-BAND® Adjustable Gastric Banding is another very popular gastric banding treatment designed to restrict the size of the stomach so that an earlier feeling of fullness sets in at mealtimes.
-Like REALIZE® Band, it is reversible and adjustable, and there is no surgical alteration to the stomach.
+It is reversible and adjustable, and there is no surgical alteration to the stomach.
 LAP-BAND® System surgery is also performed laparoscopically, so it is a minimally invasive procedure.
 Candidates for this procedure include patients with a BMI of at least 40.
 If you have a BMI of at least 30 plus one or more health conditions associated with obesity, you may qualify for LAP-BAND® System surgery.

 Band Fills and Adjustments